 The Burden of Proof May Fall on the Ill Ohio Firefighter

-While lawmakers say that all types of cancers will be presumed to be work-related and covered under the bill, they also note that it is possible for the employer to dispute the claim.
-It is likely, then, that the ill firefighter would have to prove that he was exposed to cancer-causing agents during his time at work that led directly to his diagnosis.
-In fact, the NIOSH researchers note that just the diagnosis of cancer of a firefighter does not necessarily prove a relationship to work.
-Many factors can contribute to the development of cancer, and employers may seek to demonstrate that one of those outside elements caused the disease to avoid paying benefits.
+While lawmakers say that all types of cancers will be presumed to be work-related and covered under the bill, they also note it is possible for the employer to dispute the claim.
+It is likely that the ill firefighter would have to prove that he was exposed to cancer-causing agents during his time at work that led directly to his diagnosis.
+The NIOSH researchers note that just the diagnosis of cancer of a firefighter does not necessarily prove a relationship to work.
+Many factors can contribute to developing cancer, and employers may seek to demonstrate that one outside element caused the disease to avoid paying benefits.

 An experienced Ohio workers’ compensation attorney can help ease the burden on ill firefighters and their families to ensure they can obtain these vital benefits.
 An effective legal team can work to prove employment-related cancer by: